 Kleinmark, wracked with guilt, has tried to kill himself twice and faces up to 10 years in prison.

 You can read more details here.

 The step-dad had gone to check on what he thought was a possible intruder in their home with a gun in hand.
-He was so tired from that probably minutes-long workout that he went back in, set the gun (loaded, live) on the table, then went to bed, comfortable in the fact that he and his daughter were safe from intruders.
+He then set the gun (loaded, live) on the table, then went to bed, comfortable in the fact that he and his daughter were safe from intruders.

 Watch the awful video and read more about the family and the incident here.

-Korean Baby Left to Starve While Parents Raised Virtual ChildA Korean couple who lost their jobs and for some reason cared way too much about the fact that they gave birth to a premature child, spent an inordinate amount of time playing the popular online multiplayer game Prius Online (which has nothing to do with saving energy, unless you count not going outside).
+Korean Baby Left to Starve While Parents Raised Virtual ChildA Korean couple who lost their jobs and for some reason cared way too much about the fact that they gave birth to a premature child, spent an inordinate amount of time playing the popular online multiplayer game Prius Online.

-What's the point of this game?
-Well, it's kind of like Second Life.
-If you haven't heard of Second Life, it's basically a simulated life game in which you take on a new personality, and live that character's life by taking care of it on a regular basis.
+What is this game?
+It's basically a simulated life game in which you take on a new personality, and live that character's life by taking care of it on a regular basis.
 The couple had originally met online.

 The couple devoted most of their free time to raising a virtual girl called Anima, whom they loved very much.
 The character was well-fed, well taken care of, and easy to manage because they could just turn it off after they were done with it.
 After a 12 hour gaming session, though, they came home to find their REAL baby dead.
 Autopsy reports say the baby died of malnourishment.